JJBR13/Justin-Brown-milestone-project-one/TEST.md

 ## Browser Compatibility

-This website was tested within Chrome, Microsoft Edge & Firefox on desktop.
+This website was tested on Chrome, Microsoft Edge, and Firefox on desktop.

-The Website was tested in Chrome on mobile & tablet.
+The website was tested in Chrome on mobile and tablet.

-Across all tested devices were consitant across browsers.
+All tested devices were consistent across browsers.

 ### Responsivity

-Responsivity was tested through Chrome Developer tools.
+Responsiveness was tested through Chrome Developer tools.
 The devices tested include:

 - Iphone 6/7/8 plus
 - Iphone 12 Pro